Chitra (art): The painter

 Some of the better preserved Vijayanagara-era chitra murals are in Virabhadra temple, Lepakshi, Andhra Pradesh.
 These include secular and religious paintings.
 Above: Parvati getting ready for her wedding to Shiva; the mandapa with painted ceiling in the background.

-The painter (chitrakara, rupakara) must master the fundamentals of measurement and proportions, state the historic chitra texts of India.
-According to these historic texts, the expert painter masters the skills in measurement, characteristics of subjects, attributes, form, relative proportion, ornament and beauty, states Isabella Nardi – a scholar known for her studies on chitra text and traditions of India.
-According to the Chitrasutras, a skilled painter needs practice, and is one who is able to paint neck, hands, feet, ears of living beings without ornamentation, as well as paint water waves, flames, smoke, and garments as they get affected by the speed of wind.
-He paints all types of scenes, ranging from dharma, artha and kama.
-A painter observes, then remembers, repeating this process till his memory has all the details he needs to paint, states Silparatna.
-According to Sivatattva Ratnakara, he is well versed in sketching, astute with measurements, skilled in outlining (hastalekha), competent with colors, and ready to diligently mix and combine colors to create his chitra.
-The painter is a creative person, with an inner sense of rasa (aesthetics).
+Historic Indian chitra (art) texts state that a painter (chitrakara or rupakara) must master the fundamentals of measurement and proportions.
+According to these historic texts, as noted by scholar Isabella Nardi, an expert painter must master measurement, characteristics of subjects, attributes, form, relative proportion, ornament, and beauty.
+According to the Chitrasutras, a skilled painter requires practice and must be capable of painting unadorned anatomical details, such as the neck, hands, feet, ears of living beings, as well as capturing dynamic elements like water waves, flames, smoke, and garments as they respond to the wind.

+The Silparatna notes that painters depict all aspects of life, ranging from dharma (ethics), artha (wealth), and kama (desire), by repeatedly observing reality until every detail is stored in memory.
+According to the Sivatattva Ratnakara, a painter is well versed in sketching, astute with measurements, skilled in outlining (hastalekha), competent with colors, and ready to diligently mix and combine colors to create his chitra.
+The painter is a creative person with an inner sense of rasa (aesthetics).